worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 But, managing lists of JARs for a Classpath by hand also gets tedious, so in practice most of this generally gets done using a build tool...

-## Maven and the POM: From ClassFiles in a trenchcoat to dependency semantics
+## From ClassFiles in a trenchcoat to genuine dependency semantics

-While the JAR format provides a mechanism for bundling compiled JVM code, it's fairly agnostic about the intent or provenance of that code.
-In particular, there's not a built-in provision for describing the relationship _between_ multiple JARs, in the way we expect from a modern dependency management system.
+On the JVM, a "library" or "dependency" is 3rd party code (as usual, packaged in a JAR) which we want to use in our own projects.
+As lazy programmers we love the idea of having code already written for us, but unfortunately managing dependencies for software projects can get complicated.

+We have to identify what libraries we want to use and figure out where on the internet to find them, only to then discover that our dependencies _have dependencies of their own!_ So the whole thing has to be repeated down a potentially very complex tree.
+We need another level of tooling.

+In fact, Java originally shipped without a set convention for managing library dependencies, largely because it predated many of the approaches we've developed to this problem over the last 25 years.
+While the JAR format gives us a way to bundle compiled JVM code, it doesn't include a mechanism for describing the relationship _between_ multiple JARs, and these semantics had to be filled in over time by community tooling.

-Java itself predated many of these conventions, so while it's common for newer languages to ship with such tools from day 1, it took time for the Java community to coalesce around a standard.
-After several iterations, including earlier tools like [Ant](https://ant.apache.org/), not to mention many home-grown systems involving FTP-ing or even emailing JAR files around, [Maven](https://maven.apache.org/) eventually emerged as a de facto standard.
+After several iterations, including tools like [Ant](https://ant.apache.org/), not to mention home-grown systems involving FTP-ing or even emailing JAR files around, [Apache Maven](https://maven.apache.org/) eventually emerged as a de facto standard.

-**Side Note**: While I'm sure Ant was great in its time, it eventually became so loathed in some circles that it inspired Clojure's build tool to be [named](https://github.com/technomancy/leiningen/blob/master/README.md#leiningen) after a [German Short Story](https://en.wikipedia.org/wiki/Leiningen_Versus_the_Ants) in which the protagonist battles a horde of ants in the Brazilian jungle.
+**Side Note**: While I'm sure Ant was great in its time, it eventually became so loathed in some circles that it inspired Clojure's build tool to be [named](https://github.com/technomancy/leiningen/blob/master/README.md#leiningen) after a [German Short Story](https://en.wikipedia.org/wiki/Leiningen_Versus_the_Ants) in which the protagonist battles a horde of ants in the Brazilian jungle. 🐜

 ### Maven's Library Model

-While Maven remains a popular build tool in its own right, we're particularly interested in its approach to dependency management, which established many of the conventions still used throughout the JVM ecosystem today.
+While Maven remains a popular build tool in its own right, we're especially interested in its approach to dependency management, which established many conventions used throughout the JVM ecosystem.
 Even if you're not working with Maven itself, you're bound to encounter Maven-style libraries and patterns, so it's helpful to understand how it works.

 In Maven's model, a library consists of: